Peterotica: Cultural references

 The episode features multiple references to popular culture.
 The song Quagmire sings in the sex shop is a part of "Make 'Em Laugh" from the 1952 musical film Singin' in the Rain.
 The erotic book Peter buys at the sex shop is Much Ado About Humping, a parody of the William Shakespeare play Much Ado About Nothing.
 The four porn books shown on screen are references to works of literature: Angela's Asses to Angela's Ashes by Frank McCourt, Catcher in the Eye to Catcher in the Rye by J. D. Salinger, Shaved New World to Brave New World by Aldous Huxley, and Harry Potter and the Half Black Chick to Harry Potter and the Half-Blood Prince by J. K. Rowling.

 After returning from the porn shop, Peter is shown watching an episode of Blind Justice.
 The lawyer who attempts to sue Carter is forced into a battle with a rancor in a scene that mirrors Luke Skywalker's fight with the Rancor in the 1983 film Return of the Jedi.
 When Peter and Carter are trying to make money, they start their own sitcom called Quahog Creek, a ripoff of The WB's Dawson's Creek.
 The theme song "I Don't Want to Wait" uses misinterpreted lyrics of the actual theme song performed by Paula Cole.
 While Peter and Carter try to steal money from Lois's purse, Peter balances on a unicycle and hums Aram Khachaturian's "Sabre Dance".
 When waiting in line at the movies, Peter tells Carter about a new movie, The Picnic, starring Jude Law and Renée Zellweger.
 The song used is "Roll to Me", by Del Amitri.

-A reference to The Simpsons appearance in The Tracey Ullman Show is made when the Griffins are shown as characters in the show.
+A cutaway gag presents a fake early Family Guy clip supposedly from the Tracey Ullman Show, parodying The Simpsons, which did originate as a series of shorts featured on that show.
 Family Guy producer David A. Goodman comments that, contrary to what some think, the show was not trying to criticize The Simpsons, but, rather, trying to show the differences in voices and character appearance.